TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

 any valid Python expression.
 The presence of annotations does not change the semantics of a function.
 The annotation values are available as values of a dictionary keyed by the parameters' names in the :attr:`__annotations__` attribute of the function object.
-If the ``annotations`` import from :mod:`__future__` is used, annotations are preserved as strings at runtime which enables postponed evaluation.
+If the ``annotations`` agiza kutoka :mod:`__future__` is used, annotations are preserved as strings at runtime which enables postponed evaluation.
 Otherwise, they are evaluated when the function definition is executed.
 In this case annotations may be evaluated in